weslinkde/bookr/README.md

 <br>

 ### About Bookr
 Bookr is an easy to use Reservation / Booking System, that allows users to create calendars and create team's for their company's.
+It has been mainly developed by Jesse Dubbink during an Students Intership.

 ### Documentation